 Named after its bright blue exterior, the Blue House is a string of heritage tenement blocks at 72-74 Stone Nullah Lane in Wan Chai.
 After a close call with developers, the Blue House has been classified as a protected historical building and is one of the few remaining examples in Hong Kong of pre-war tenement buildings.

 Watch the Flag Ceremony at Golden Bauhinia Square

 Address66 Johnston Rd, Wan Chai, Hong Kong

-Squeezed in between the skyscrapers of Wan Chai the Pawn was (as the name suggests) once a Chinese pawnshop, although you wouldn’t guess that from looking at the building today.
+Squeezed in between the skyscrapers of Wan Chai, "The Pawn" was (as the name suggests) once a Chinese pawnshop founded in 1888, although you wouldn’t guess that from looking at the building today.
 After dodging the bulldozers, the century-old building was gutted, and the façade restored to accentuate its British colonial heritage.
 Inside is a British gastropub called The Pawn, although you don’t need to buy bangers and mash to look around; the rooftop on the fourth floor is open to the public and is a great place for a picnic.

 AddressLockhart Rd, Hong Kong

 See the Views at The Hopewell Centre

 Once the tallest building in the city, the Hopewell Centre has been overshadowed by much loftier constructions.
 But if you want to get a birds-eye view of Wan Chai, then its glass-fronted elevators still can't be beaten.
 Rising from the 3rd floor to the 52nd, the elevator zips up the outside of the building and affords fantastic vistas across the whole city.
 You'll find a revolving restaurant at the summit of the skyscraper, although the Cantonese food is priced as high as the setting.